sidsurakanti/mnist-classification/README.md

 ## What I learned

-- How to build a neural net from scratch
+- How to implement a neural net from scratch
 - Forward and backward propagation using pure math
 - Vectorized operations with NumPy
 - Loss functions, softmax, and gradient descent
-- Data normalization and preprocessing
+- Data normalization, preprocessing, and augumentation
+- Visualizing model performance (loss, accuracy, confusion matrix)
+- Optimizing data pipeline
 - Pytorch
-- Model deployment with FastAPI
+- Full-stack integration with FastAPI and Next.js

 ## Stack